Malibu Woman's Club

 View the Scholarship Poster

 Malibu Woman’s Club, Nurturing Leaders of Tomorrow, annually awards Malibu students in fifth, eighth, and twelfth grades for outstanding work.
-For academics, community service, and noteworthy participation in areas of their interest—and this year we've added a creative project—we give scholarships to high school seniors who attend our local high school or one of the private schools in the surrounding area.
-The 2021 fifth grade creative project was so successful, as evinced on this website, that we have made creativity our challenge.
-For 2022, we invite the students in all three grades to submit a convincing educational campaign about drought and water to help focus the attention of the entire community.
+For academics, community service, and noteworthy participation in areas of their interest, we give scholarships to high school seniors who attend our local high school or one of the private schools in the surrounding area.

 We have found that students benefit from recognition by our community for their achievements.
 Even though some encounter chronic illness, handicaps, or family crises, still they achieve excellence.
 Many tell us years after how much it meant to them to be recognized and honored.